puls369ar/solana-verd/theory.md

     └── main.rs
 ```

-where main.rs is just a simplest hello world programm and Cargo.toml is
+where `main.rs` is just a simplest hello world program and `Cargo.toml` is
 the file to give some information about the project and also
 write the dependencies out from